-To further address issues concerning the housing stock, the City of Urbana, City of Champaign, Champaign County Regional Planning Commission, City of Rantoul, and the Housing Authority of Champaign are currently meeting each month to evaluate the housing stock in the area.
+To further address issues concerning the housing stock, the City of Urbana, City of Champaign, Champaign County Regional Planning Commission, City of Rantoul, and the Housing Authority of Champaign have been meeting regularly to evaluate the housing stock in the area.
 A combination of collecting census data available, sample data collected from site visits, and possible contributions from one or more consulting agencies will help to evaluate the current housing situation and estimate projected needs for the future.
+A Housing Needs Study is to be completed in 2010.